koschaller/Coffee-Shop-Sales-Trend-Analysis-and-Forecast/README.md

 # Coffee-Shop-Sales-Trend-Analysis-and-Forecast-in-Excel

 #### OVERVIEW
 Maven Roasters is a fictitious coffee shop operating out of three NYC locations.
 I will be analyzing sales data from Q1 and Q2 of 2023 to uncover insights relating to product performance, store operations, and forecasting Q3.
+From January 1st to June 30th, there was 149,116 transactions across the three locations.

 #### QUESTIONS
 ##### •	How have Maven Roasters sales trended over time?